dracula/tmux/INSTALL.md

 #### Configuration

-To enable plugins set up the `@dracula-plugins` option in you `.tmux.conf` file, separate plugin by space.
+To enable plugins set up the `@dracula-plugins` option in your `.tmux.conf` file, separate plugin by space.
 The order that you define the plugins will be the order on the status bar left to right.

 ```bash